-SPANISH MAJOR
+SPANISH

-Note: Cumulative GPA of 2.0 or above; minimum GPA of 2.50 in the major; at least one month of study or work (paid, service learning and/or internship) in a Spanish-speaking country.
+Note: Cumulative GPA of 2.0 or above; minimum GPA of 2.50 in the major; at least three weeks of study or work (paid, service learning and/or internship) in a Spanish-speaking country.

 Course Code Course Title Credits

-Prerequisite courses - 3 years of high school Spanish or
+Prerequisite courses 2 years of high school Spanish or:

 SPA 101 Elementary Spanish I 3

 SPA 102 Elementary Spanish II 3

-SPA 203 Intermediate Spanish I 3

-One writing course
+Choose 1 writing course:

 SPA 222 Spanish Composition

 or or 3

 SPA 335 Advanced Composition

-One speaking course
+Choose 1 speaking course:

 SPA 223 Conversation in Spanish

 or or 3

 SPA 332 Advanced Conversation

 SPA 227 Introduction to Hispanic Civilization & Culture 3

 SPA 228 Introduction to Hispanic Literature 3

 SPA 326 The Hispanic American Experience 3

-One linguistics course
+Choose 1 linguistics course:

 SPA 333 Phonetics

 or or 3

 SPA 334 Syntax

-One advanced literature course
+Choose 1 advanced literature course:

 SPA 373 Latin American Literature

 or or 3

 SPA 483 Spanish Literature

-GD 1 255 One advanced civilization course
+Choose 1 advanced civilization course

 SPA 375 Latin American Civilization

-or or Given and the second 3
+or or 3

 SPA 485 Civilization of Spain

 SPA 460 Senior Project 3

-Minimum of 8 additional credits of electives from FLA/IST/SPA from 8

-FLA 300, IST 200 or SPA 204 or above 0
+Minimum of 6 additional credits of electives from FLA/IST/SPA from FLA 300, IST 200 or SPA 203 or above 6

-Notes: Students in the Spanish and Spanish Education (including Spanish teaching minors) major are required to study (or work for pay or credit) abroad for at least one month in a Spanish-speaking country.
-Students who have extreme circumstances that prevent them from participating in study abroad may petition for alternative arrangements.
+study (or work ts in the Spanish and Spanish Education (including Spanish teaching minors) major are rec (for pay or credit) abroad for at least three weeks in a Spanish-speaking country.
+Students Instances that prevent them from participating in study abroad may petition for alternative